PrakashNexTurn/kiroween/README.md

 > *"The spirit of Kiro IDE, unleashed from its desktop chains..."*

-**Kiro's Ghost** is a possessed orchestrator that channels the power of Kiro AI without requiring the IDE installation.
-Built for the Kiroween Hackathon, this haunting application brings AI-powered development to any device, anywhere - even your mobile phone.
+**Kiro's Ghost** is a complete Halloween-themed development ecosystem built for the Kiroween Hackathon.
+It includes a web-based orchestrator that channels Kiro AI's power without requiring IDE installation, plus a spooky VS Code extension for those who prefer desktop development.
+Work from any device, anywhere - even your mobile phone.

 ## 🎃 The Haunting Story

-Legend has it that during a dark and stormy hackathon night, the spirit of Kiro IDE escaped its desktop confines and possessed a web application.
-Now, **Kiro's Ghost** roams the internet, bringing AI-powered development to developers (and non-developers!) wherever they may be.
+Legend has it that during a dark and stormy hackathon night, the spirit of Kiro IDE escaped its desktop confines.
+It split into three supernatural forms: a web orchestrator for universal access, a haunted VS Code extension for desktop power users, and the mystical kiro-cli that binds them all.
+Now, **Kiro's Ghost** roams the internet and haunts your IDE, bringing AI-powered development to developers (and non-developers!) wherever they may be.

 ---